vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 +swipe action to remove items right or left is default?
 Left +home screen (splash fickers android emulator) possible shown multiple times. check on default project or google that.
 Works well on splash sample

-CollectionView
-	Multi delete, use can select delete action from top menu that shall show delete column for each list item new menu shall show only delete button, back button reset the view back
-	See Phone Contacts

 skia sharp touch not working on iOS